Leaving a Relationship & Family Violence

 Leaving a relationship and starting out on one’s own is difficult enough.
-When that decision must be made in the midst of the trauma of abuse, it is even more difficult.
-It is important to understand that leaving an abusive relationship can be dangerous.
+When that decision must be made in the midst of the trauma of family violence, it is even more difficult.
+It is important to understand that leaving a relationship where there is family violence can be dangerous.
+There is an elevated risk of violence at the time of separation.
 As you are seeking to regain some control over your life, learn about ways to stay safe and get help.

 Making a Plan